-- Contractually covered prescription medications. - Medically necessary laboratory services. - Pre-admission physical examinations required for admission to an outpatient surgical center or an inpatient hospitalization required for a dental procedure. - Facility fees for inpatient and outpatient services (such as ambulatory surgery center) that are prior authorized. - Physician-administered anesthesia services such as intravenous (IV) sedation and general anesthesia for inpatient and outpatient services. - Covered medical services related to dental services that are not provided by dentists or dental anesthetists. - Fluoride varnish, up to three times in a 12-month period, for Medi-Cal members under age 6.
+- Contractually covered prescription medications. - Medically necessary laboratory services. - Pre-admission physical examinations required for admission to an outpatient surgical center or an inpatient hospitalization required for a dental procedure. - Facility fees for inpatient and outpatient services (such as ambulatory surgery center) that are prior authorized. - Physician or certified registered nurse anesthetist administered anesthesia services such as intravenous (IV) moderate sedation and deep sedation/general anesthesia for inpatient and outpatient services.

+- Covered medical services related to dental services that are not provided by dentists or dental anesthetists. - Fluoride varnish, up to three times in a 12-month period, for Medi-Cal members under age 6.

-The PCP must conduct a dental assessment for members under age 21 to check for normal growth and development and the absence of tooth and gum disease at the time of the IHA and at each CHDP program examination visit according to the periodic health examination schedules.
+The PCP must conduct a dental assessment for members under age 21 to check for normal growth and development and the absence of tooth and gum disease at the time of the IHA and at each preventive, well-child screening examination visit according to the periodic health examination schedules.